Skip to content

 Identify

-First, if there is some sort of cyber breach, it is paramount to have a certain level of controls in place.
+If there is some sort of cyber breach, it is paramount to have a certain level of controls in place.
 For instance, a company may have some type of monitoring system in place to detect intrusions.
 Alternatively, there may be a threat detection metric that reads logs in order to flag specific file changes.
 Having the tools in place to identify breaches when they occur is a key aspect of mitigating risk and damage.

 Protect